amoilanen/functional-typescript/presentation/slides.md

 ## Typescript: not quite a functional language
   ### Boiler-plate code when doing functional programming
-  * Withot "return" statement function returns "undefined", more ephasis on being imperative language :(
+  * Withot "return" statement function returns "undefined", more emphasis on being an imperative language :(
   * Lots of braces and syntactic noise (C legacy from the old compiler days)
   * Missing higher-kinded types: i.e. "Promise" is not considered to be a separate type ("type constructor") in addition to "Promise<T>": need to cast types sometimes